 Candidates should be mid-career, typically between the ages of 30-50, highly motivated, experienced scholars and professionals generally from institutions of higher education or research-focused organizations (not-for-profits, think tanks, etc.) While the educational level of participants will likely vary, most should have graduate degrees and have substantial knowledge of the thematic area of the Institute or a related field.

 Ideal candidates are individuals whose home institution is seeking to introduce aspects of U.S. studies into its curricula, to develop new courses in the subject of the Institute, to enhance and update existing courses on the United States, or to offer specialized seminars/workshops for professionals in U.S. studies areas related to the program theme.
 While the nominee’s scholarly and professional credentials are an important consideration, the potential impact and multiplier effect from their participation in the Institute is equally important.
 Ideal candidates will have little or no prior experience living or visiting in the United States.

 Candidates must demonstrate English language fluency.
 Institutes are rigorous and demanding academic programs conducted entirely in English.
-Participants will be expected to read and comprehend substantial written materials and assignments in English and to fully and actively participate in all seminar and panel discussions.
+Participants will be expected to read and comprehend substantial written materials and assignments in English and to participate in all seminar and panel discussions fully and actively.
 English fluency is vital to a successful experience in the Institute, for participants as individuals and to foster a cohesive and interactive group.

 Candidates should be willing and able to fully take part in an intensive post-graduate level academic program.
 Candidates must be comfortable with campus life and an active program schedule.
 Candidates from disadvantaged groups, individuals with disabilities, and women are encouraged to apply.
 While senior faculty members and new professionals to the field are eligible applicants, first consideration will be given to mid-career professionals with little or no prior experience in the United States.

 Only pre-selected candidates will be invited to an interview during the month of January.
-All candidates will be notified of application results until late March.
+All candidates will be notified of application results by early April 2022.

 Please, direct your information requests to email@example.com.